9dots/9dots.io-pages/OfgXA7V.md

 		1. The name of the attribute (in this case it will be **id**)
 		2. An equals sign
 		3. The value in quotation marks (for this example "logo")

+9. In the HTML add an id attribute named 'logo' for the batman image.
 ```
 <img id=”logo” src=”batman”>
 ```